Construction progress payments

 What is a progress payment request?

 You and your builder may have already agreed to how many payments will be made, the gap between those payments, their amount and when they are due.
-The lender simply makes sure that these payments are made when stipulated.

 How can we help?

-We will get involved with our customers construction loans if there is a delay with the bank or if there is a problem that you need our help to resolve.
-Apart for those situations, it is best for you and your builder to deal directly with your lenders construction department.
-Progress payments are routine procedures, so it is likely that things will run smoothly.
+We’ll get involved with our customers construction loans if there’s a delay with the bank or if there’s a problem that you need our help to resolve.

 Prior to commencement

-- Signed building contract.
+• Signed building contract.

-- Council approved plans.
+• Council approved plans.

-- Construction certificate (NSW) or Building permit (VIC) or Decision notice (QLD).
+• Construction certificate (NSW) or Building permit (VIC) or Decision notice (QLD).

-- Builders Insurance (certificate of currency).
+• Builders Insurance (certificate of currency).

-- Builders Indemnity / Public Risk Insurance ($5 million minimum for most lenders).
+• Builders Indemnity / Public Risk Insurance ($5 million minimum for most lenders).

-You can either send these to the lender, prior to the first progress payment request OR with the first progress payment request.
+You can either send these to the lender, prior to the first progress payment request or with the first progress payment request.

 The first progress payment request